paposeco/library/README.md

 ## Update November 2021

-Integrated my Book Library implemenation with Firebase.
+Integrated my Book Library implementation with Firebase.
 Localstorage still works if the user isn't signed in.
 Fixed some mistakes I found while reviewing my code, but left it as was for the most part.
-Today I would have implemented it diferently, but I want to kept it as is, as a reminder of how this learning front-end process began.
+Today I would have implemented it differently, but I want to kept it as is, as a reminder of how this learning front-end process began.